vipinagrawal25/MeMC/README.md

 configuration of 1024 points in surface of sphere.
 All the outputs will be dumped inside data_sph.

+NOTE :: The simulation will run for 6e4 monte-carlo steps, which amounts to some time in intel core.
+To go ahead with the other part it is sufficient to kill after 1e3 monte-carlo steps

 ```bash
 ./bin/exe_start 1024 sph data_sph